Showing posts with label sea surface. Show all posts

 [ click on images to enlarge ]

 Sea ice constitutes a latent heat buffer, consuming incoming heat as it melts.
 While the ice is melting, all energy (at 334 J/g) goes into changing ice into water and the temperature remains at 0°C (273.15K or 32 °F).
-Once all ice has turned into water, all subsequent energy goes into heating up the water, and wil do so at 4.18 J/g for every 1°C the temperature of the water rises.
+Once all ice has turned into water, all subsequent energy goes into heating up the water, and will do so at 4.18 J/g for every 1°C the temperature of the water rises.

 [ sea ice thickness, from earlier post ]